CosmoStat/wf-psf/docs/source/basic_execution.md

 | psf_models    |  Stores the final trained PSF models for each training cycle. |

-Next, we describe to some detail the configuration file structures and content.
+The next section covers the organisational structure of the configuration files.